 Dr Daphne Su-Lyn Gardner, Consultant, Department of Endocrinology, Singapore General Hospital, a member of the SingHealth group, shares 9 tips on safe fasting for those with diabetes.

-Ramadan is one of the pillars of Islam and a duty for every Muslim.
+Fasting during the month of Ramadan is one of the pillars of Islam and a duty for every Muslim.
 At Singapore General Hospital, we aim to support you as much as possible in carrying out your religious duty when you have diabetes.
-Whilst Ramadan brings many benefits to diabetes patients, (for example, weight loss), there are also associated risks.
+Whilst fasting during Ramadan brings many benefits to diabetes patients (for example weight loss), there are also associated risks.

 In this article,